tago-io/tago-sdk-js/account.rst

 .info
 =====
-Get informations about the action
+Get information about the action

 | **Syntax**
 | *.info(/id/)*